 Because oat milk should be simple.

-Anything you use your normal milk (plant-based or dairy) for!
-It will not curdle in acidic coffees, and foams as other 'barista-style' plant-based drinks!
+Anything you used your old milk for!
+It will not curdle in acidic coffees and it foams like other barista-style plant-based drinks!
 Remember to keep refrigerated at all times.

-Oil is added to give a smoother taste that is similar to dairy milk.
-Without oil the product would taste very thin and would not foam in hot drinks.
-Small amounts of rapeseed oil are used as it is produced in the UK, and is naturally low in saturated fat.
+Oil is added to give a smoother feel that is similar to dairy milk.
+Without oil the product would be very thin and would not foam in hot drinks.
+Small amounts of oil are used, with rapeseed oil chosen as it is produced in the UK and is naturally low in saturated fat.
 Rapeseed oil is also a source of vitamin E.

 Dipotassium phosphate is a salt that is used as a food-grade acidity regulator.

-Black tea and coffee are naturally acidic, so using an acidity regulator prevents oatmilk from curdling when used with certain hot drinks.
-Adding this also helps the Untitled Oat Drink to foam the way other 'Barista Edition' plant-milks do!
+Black tea and coffee are naturally acidic, so using an acidity regulator prevents oat milk from curdling when used with certain hot drinks.
+Adding this also helps Untitled Oats foam, similar to how leading brands produce their Barista Edition plant-milks.